Turn Off The News: How Media Coverage of Disasters Hurts You

 Movie companies capitalize on our love for fear.
-They expertly incorporate plots, music, light, shade and shadow to scare the daylights out of us.
+They expertly incorporate plots, music, light, shade, and shadow to scare the daylights out of us.
 We pay good money to be scared.
 Amusement parks exploit fear, too: dropping us from high above the ground or hurtling us around tight curves at breakneck speeds.
 It’s all good fun because we are confronting danger while knowing (though doubting) we are safe.

-News coverage leverages the same reactions, forcing us to confront horror while maintaining safe distance.
+News coverage leverages the same reactions, forcing us to confront horror while maintaining a safe distance.
 The coverage brings us right to the brink, overloading us with images and eyewitness accounts.

 Specially designed titles and more intense or somber bumper music enhance the experience.

 We have an attention bias toward negative information.
 We process it more deeply and are more easily absorbed by it.
 We learn more from negative events than from positive ones.

 Tragedy brings people together in a way nothing else can.
 As we watch the shaky cellphone videos and listen to breathless, tearful first-person accounts, we feel part of something greater.
 Our common human reaction to terrible events unifies us.